 If you’ve ever been stopped by the police and asked to submit to a sobriety test you have probably seen a handheld breathalyzer.
 These devices are highly calibrated to give the most accurate blood alcohol readings possible and are controlled by the board of health with very strict rules as to how they can be used.
 That’s why police breathalyzers are accurate enough to have the readings submitted to the courts as evidence in DUI cases.

 But did you know you could also test your blood alcohol or level intoxication with the one device you most often have in your hand, pocket, or purse?
-New apps are hitting the market that will allow you to determine your blood alcohol level right on your smartphone.
-But are they as accurate as an actual police sanctioned breathalyzer?
+Add on devices for your phone that collect a breat sample and then use an app to analyze it can help.

-The benefit to apps such as BreathalEyes and Breathometer are that, if you are out for a night on the town, they can give you a good estimate of how intoxicated you are.
+The benefit to all of these products is that, if you are out for a night on the town, they can give you a good estimate of how intoxicated you are.
 Having it on your phone may also serve as a good reminder not to drink and drive when your judgment may be shaky due to alcohol consumption.